gchen0119/openimagechallenge/README.md

 Usually fine-tuning on the same dataset only involves unfreezing the last layer (for darknet using unchanged cfg file, stopbackward=1 and without "partial").

+(update: Open Image dataset has weight trained, so I may do test the pretrained model before any training)

 # Setting up Docker-enabled Google Cloud Platform ([GCP](https://console.cloud.google.com/home/))
 * Create VM instances (with preemptibilty to save cost) with Container-Optimized OS (COS) 66-10452.109.0 stable.
 * Add an additional *Standard Persistent Disk* to share with multiple VM by [mounting](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk) the disk `openimage` under the path `/mnt/disks/`.